Isabelle Ranger

 After the procedure, the goal is to gradually restore movement, protect healing structures, and regain the abilities needed for your activities without compromising the surgical results.

-Common reasons for consultation
+Common reasons for seeking medical advice

 A child's motor development is a precious and delicate period.
 Every child grows at their own pace and may sometimes need a little boost to develop their motor skills.
 Our expertise in pediatrics allows us to stimulate your child's development while respecting their rhythm and personality.

-Areas of physiotherapy expertise
+Areas of expertise in physical therapy

-Sports Injuries
+Sports injuries

 Sports-related pain doesn't just come from a single injury; it often results from repeated stress that the body struggles to tolerate.
 Continuing to train without addressing the cause increases the risk of recurrence.